Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 - In last week's outing against the Football Team, Carr threw for 249 yards while completing 73.7% of his passes.

-- He added two carries for 24 yards, averaging 12 yards per carry.
+- He tacked on two carries for 24 yards, averaging 12 yards per carry.

 Carr's Las Vegas Teammates